Willie Colón: Personal life and death

+On Saturday, February 21, 2026, Colón died at New York-Presbyterian Westchester Hospital, in Bronxville, New York, at the age of 75, after emergency hospitalization for breathing problems due to interstitial lung disease.

 Awards and honors

 In addition to serving as a visiting professor and receiving honorary degrees for music and humane letters at various universities, in 1991, Colón received Yale University's Chubb Fellowship.

 In 1999, Colón was a member of the Jubilee 2000 delegation to the Vatican, along with Randall Robinson of Trans Africa, Harvard economist Jeffrey Sachs, Bono from U2 and Quincy Jones.
 This initiative received Pope John Paul II's endorsement and later prompted President Clinton to forgive the US portion of the debt owed by some developing countries.
 Jubilee 2000 resulted in the forgiveness of a total of $100 billion to debt-ridden countries.

 In September 2004, Colón received the Lifetime Achievement Award from The Latin Recording Academy.
-Over the course of his career, he has collaborated with notable musicians such as the Fania All-Stars, Héctor Lavoe, Rubén Blades, David Byrne, and Celia Cruz.
+Over the course of his career, he collaborated with notable musicians such as the Fania All-Stars, Héctor Lavoe, Rubén Blades, David Byrne, and Celia Cruz.
 Siembra, his record with Rubén Blades, was the best selling album for its genre.
 Colón was inducted into the International Latin Music Hall of Fame in 2000 and the Latin Songwriters Hall of Fame in 2019.

 In 2006, Colón was portrayed by actor John Ortiz, along with Marc Anthony's Héctor Lavoe in the biopic El Cantante, also starring Jennifer Lopez.
 The movie is about the life of Héctor Lavoe and it covers his achievements with Colón as the top salsa duo from the 1960s through the mid-1970s.